PoCInnovation/Workshops/software/07.Expo/README.md

 - Don't forget to use the `completed` variable
 - The data fetching is asynchronous, you won't have data while it's loading, so `taskList` will be called with `React.useState<TodoDto[] | null>(null);`
-- You'll need the [useEffect](https://modern-javascript.fr/comment-utiliser-une-async-function-dans-un-hook-useeffect-avec-react/) to execute actions when the component is created (here, the action will be to load data)
+- You'll need the [useEffect hook](https://reactjs.org/docs/hooks-effect.html) to execute actions when the component is created (here, the action will be to load data)